pawanit17/mongodb-mastery/README.md

 [Drivers are available](https://docs.mongodb.com/drivers/) for connecting to MongoDB from a variety of programming languages - C, Java, NodeJS, Python etc.

-# Commands

-* *show dbs* lists the databases in the instance.
-* *use shop* switches to the database shop if it exists or would create one for us.
-* *db.products.insertOne( {"name":"Books", "qty":17} )* inserts the JSON document onto the collection.
-Also the collection products will be created if it does not exist.
-* *db.products.find()* gets all the documents in a given collection.

 Another example illustrating the flexibility of MongoDB for a *Books* collection in an *Inventory* database.